World Cup 2026 Odds: Who’s Favourite & Who Offers Value?

 World Cup 2026 Odds at a Glance

-The World Cup 2026 odds have solidified significantly as the playoffs have been determined and the draw date nears.
-Spain is currently the consensus favourite across all major bookmakers, including ibet, where they’re priced at 5.00 in decimal format.
-This translates to an 18.2% implied probability of winning the tournament.
+The World Cup 2026 odds did solidified significantly after the groups were determined.
+However, with the playoffs taking place, there have been some notable changes.
+Spain is currently the consensus favourite across all major bookmakers, including ibet, where they’re priced at 5.40.
+This translates to an 18.52% implied probability of winning the tournament.

-Below is the current odds table, at ibet’s sportsbook, for all 42 qualified teams as of December 1, 2025.
-The odds reflect each team’s perceived likelihood of winning the tournament based on squad strength, recent form, tournament experience, and the strength of their potential opponents.
+Below is the current odds table, at ibet’s sportsbook, for all 48 qualified teams as of April 1, 2026.
+This World Cup 2026 odds reflect each team’s perceived likelihood of winning the tournament based on squad strength, recent form, tournament experience, and the strength of their potential opponents.

-World Cup 2026 Outright Winner Odds – ibet
+World Cup 2026 Odds for Outright Winner at ibet

 The Favorites (5.00 – 15.00)